 When I used to think of bonbons, I imagined someone lounging around, leading a life of leisure with a French poodle, a glass of wine, and chocolate.
-I would have been hard-pressed to tell you exactly what a bonbon was and I certainly couldn’t have told you how bonbons were made or that it was possible to make them at home!
+I would have been hard-pressed to tell you exactly what are bonbon was and I certainly couldn’t have told you how to make bonbons or that it was possible to make them at home!

 Things have changed since I received a bonbon lesson from French pastry chef Clemence Pereur at her St. Louis cafe, Like Home.